 The institution where credits were earned holds regional or association accreditation or is a candidate for such accreditation.

 Peirce College reserves the right to consider transfer credits from non-accredited institutions for courses that are consistent with Peirce College academic standards.

-- The courses are applicable to the student's academic program at Peirce and are equivalent to courses that Peirce offers.
+The credits earned were from courses that are applicable to the student's academic program at Peirce and are equivalent to courses that Peirce offers.

-- The student received a grade of C or better.
+The student must have received a grade of C or better for the credits earned.

-- The course is equivalent to at least three Peirce College credits.
+The course must have been equivalent to at least three Peirce College credits.
 When converting quarter hour credits to semester credits, the earned quarter hours will be multiplied by 2/3 to determine semester credits.
 Each Peirce College three-credit course requires 42 contact or clock hours.

 Specialized courses that are time sensitive due to technology changes, e.g. computer courses, can be considered for transfer credit.
 All technology courses will be reviewed by the Faculty Chair, Information Technology to determine if credit will be granted.
 Subject to the above criteria, general education and business/legal courses may be transferable regardless of age.